HyperviewHQ/hyperview_docs/documentation/user-accounts/topics/administering-user-accounts.rst

 Enforcing external login
 ------------------------
-You can force users to log into Hyperview using their external login (refer to "Managing external logins" in :ref:`My-account-doc`).
+You can force users to log into Hyperview using their **configured external login** (refer to "Managing external logins" in :ref:`My-account-doc`).
 As of Hyperview 1.5, Microsoft is the only supported external login provider.

 To enforce external login for a user, turn on the External Login Required toggle in the user grid.
 Once this is turned on, the user can no longer access Hyperview using a username/password combination.